Posted in

 Oregon Housing and Community Services (OHCS) is the central agency for many housing programs in Oregon.
 Such as:

-Permanent Supportive Housing (PSH) Program Offers affordable housing with supportive services for homeless individuals with emergency situations.
+Permanent Supportive Housing (PSH) Program offers affordable housing with supportive services for homeless individuals with emergency situations.

 Oregon Supported Housing Institute (SHI)